zio/zio-quill/CASSANDRA.md

 `phantom-dsl` depends on Shapeless, macro-compat and the `diesel-engine`, all of which have no other transitive dependencies.
 Phantom is however composed by several modules, each of them with their 3rd party dependencies.

-Quill, on the other hand, only adds dependencies on monix and scalamacros resetallattrs, which is a bit more lightweight than shapless.
+Quill, on the other hand, only adds dependencies on monix and scalamacros resetallattrs.